shaylamcdanielmusic at gmail

 In a short period of time, the young artist has garnered prime accolades.
 She performed at Rhythm N’ Blooms Music Festival; the Waynestock Festival; Sunset on Central; Women in Jazz Jam Festival; and live on-air at WUTK 90.3 FM, WDVX 89.9 FM, and WOZO 103.9 FM, among other stations.
 Shayla has been in Knoxville Music Warehouse’s Top 16 song charts; been voted by fans as Knoxville’s Favorite Band; won numerous Knoxville Music Awards; and earned prestigious awards nominations from CityView Magazine and Knoxnews.

-Driven, productive, and prodigiously talented, McDaniel is now poised to emerge a world-class artist with a uniquely emotive indie-rock aesthetic.
+Driven, productive, and prodigiously talented, McDaniel is now poised to emerge as a world-class artist with a uniquely emotive indie-rock aesthetic.
 Up next, she will be playing local and regional shows with her band, as well as intimate solo performances for her ever-growing audience.
 “I feel like I am really finding myself as an artist these days.
 It’s been such an uplifting journey,” Shayla says.
 “Music really brings meaning to my life, and it always makes me feel better.”